hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/providers.html.md

 - [Implied Local Mirrors](https://www.terraform.io/docs/cli/config/config-file.html#implied-local-mirror-directories)
 - [Development Overrides](https://www.terraform.io/docs/cli/config/config-file.html#development-overrides-for-provider-developers)

-Once configured properly, you can reference these providers in the `cdktf.json` config file the same way that you reference providers in the Terraform registry.
+Once configured properly, you can reference these providers in the `cdktf.json` config file the same way that you reference providers in the Terraform Registry.